Opata people: Settlement pattern and livelihood

 At the time of first contact with the Spanish, the Opata may have been the most numerous and culturally complex people living in Oasis America, comprising the desert regions of northern Mexico and the southwestern United States.
+The Opata were among the peoples inhabiting the Primería Alta.

-The towns of the Opata were found in the broad valleys of the five north-south trending rivers of northern and eastern Sonora.
+The towns of the Opata were found in the broad valleys of the five north–south trending rivers of northern and eastern Sonora.
 The rivers, west to east, are the San Miguel, Sonora, Moctezuma, and the two upper tributaries of the Yaqui, the Bavispe and the Arcos.
-The Opata were not members of a single political entity, but rather organized into a number of “statelets” – several of which may have also been populated by their neighbors to the south, the Pima Bajo.
+The Opata were not members of a single political entity, but rather organized into a number of "statelets" – several of which may have also been populated by their neighbors to the south, the Pima Bajo.
 The statelets were characterized by a ruling class, slavery, irrigation agriculture, and emphasis on trade.
 They featured a central town, functioning as the seat of government, of at least 200 two and three-story adobe houses and a population of six per house or 1,200 or more.
-In the countryside for several miles in every direction from the central town were satellite communities: hamlets of 9 to 25 houses and “rancherías” of less than 9 houses.
+In the countryside for several miles in every direction from the central town were satellite communities: hamlets of 9 to 25 houses and "rancherías" of less than 9 houses.

 The Opata depended upon agriculture for much of their subsistence.
 Maize, beans, squash, and cotton were the principal crops.
 Due to the scarcity and irregularity of rainfall, the Opata practiced canal irrigation as well as dry-land farming techniques.
 Early Spanish explorers described large and productive fields among the Opata.
 The Opata also hunted game, especially deer, with bows and arrows, fished in the rivers with spears and nets, and gathered wild foods such as Chenopodium and cactus leaves and fruits.
 They also produced a fermented maize atole beverage known as tanori, which was normally drunk during certain ceremonies and celebrations.
 Expert preparers of that beverage often took on the second name of Tanori.

 The statelet era of Opata history endured from 1350 to 1550.
 With decreasing population due to European diseases, Opatan societies in the 17th century became smaller and less complex.